 in 1254 Albert was appointed Provincial of the Dominican Order, and in 1260 bishop of Regensburg, both posts fulfilled prudently and dutifully.
 Refusing to own a horse, in accord with his Dominican vow of poverty, he walked hundreds of miles across his vast diocese (he was called ‘boots the Bishop’) praying and thinking all the way, writing many of his volumes, we may presume, in his head.

-One of his primary claims to Albert’s fame now is as teacher and promoter of his more famous disciple, Friar Thomas, who in some ways would end up surpassing the master.
+Besides all of his own invaluable work, Albert is perhaps best known to the common mind as the teacher and promoter of his more famous disciple, Friar Thomas, who in some ways would end up surpassing the master.
 Thomas, a young Dominican from the noble Aquinas family in Italy, was large, quiet, and reflective, nicknamed the ‘dumb ox’ by his fellow students, who considered him slow.
 When Albert asked one of them to help poor Thomas on a difficult question, Thomas gently offered a solution to his stumbling would-be helper that was as good, if not better, than the teacher himself could have.
 It is reported that Albert then declared that they would all one day hear this ‘ox’ braying throughout the world, and so it has been.
 The two became life-long friends and collaborators, and Albert wept at the sudden and unexpected death of Thomas, as the latter journeyed to the Council of Lyons in 1274.
 Albert would go on to live into his 80’s, passing to his eternal reward after his full and active life six years later.

 Both Albert and Thomas are the patron saints of ‘learning’ in the broad sense, of teachers, students, scientists, all those who pursue the truth.
 But being open to the truth requires a rightly-ordered will, that one desires the good that is at the basis of all truth.
 For even ‘truth’ can be distorted and warped by, and to, our own whims and desires.
-Purity of mind requires purity of body and soul, or as the Catechism puts it: There is a connection between purity of heart, of body and of faith (#2518).
+Clarity of mind requires the same concomitant quality in one’s body and soul, or as the Catechism puts it: There is a connection between purity of heart, of body and of faith (#2518).

 The Holy Father follows up with a quotation from Saint Augustine, upon whom both Thomas and Albert based much of their own thought: